faceyspacey/require-universal-module/README.md

 <script src="main.js" />
 ```

 [Webpack Flush Chunks](https://github.com/faceyspacey/webpack-flush-chunks) will create this for you (along with figuring out which chunks to render based on modules flushed).
-This way you don't need to modify how you call `ReactDOM.render()`, and so your initial synchronous require on the client works, which perhaps more importantly is a requirement for *Hot Module Replacement*--if your component is immediately assigned to state and never stored in a closure, on re-renders triggered by HMR the old component will still show.
+This way you don't need to modify how you call `ReactDOM.render()`, and so your initial synchronous require on the client works, which perhaps more importantly is a requirement for *Hot Module Replacement*--if your component is immediately assigned to state and never stored in a closure, on re-renders triggered by HMR the old component will still show as the state will not be updated.
 It's all small nuanced stuff, but ultimately idiomatic. *Does it not make sense that your chunks come before `main`?* It does.
 It's how webpack would organize everything if it bundled all your code into one chunk.
 Therefore your bootstrap code needs to be removed from `main` and put before everything.

 Don't worry about all this right now.
 Chances are if you're reading this instead of just using [React Universal Component](https://github.com/faceyspacey/react-universal-component), you have a strong grasp of how these family of packages are supposed to be used :)